Platoon (film): Development

 The film was a critical and commercial success, as were some other Stone films at the time, but most studios were still reluctant to finance Platoon, because it was about the unpopular Vietnam War.
 After the release of The Deer Hunter and Apocalypse Now, the studios then cited the perception that these films were considered the pinnacle of the Vietnam War film genre as reasons not to make Platoon.

 Stone responded by attempting to break into mainstream direction via the easier-to-finance horror genre, but The Hand failed at the box office, and he began to think Platoon would never be made.
 Instead, he cowrote Year of the Dragon for a lower-than-usual fee of $200,000, on the condition from producer Dino De Laurentiis would next produce Platoon.
 Year of the Dragon was directed by Stone's friend Michael Cimino, who had also helmed The Deer Hunter.
 According to Stone, Cimino attempted to produce Platoon in 1984.

+The Department of Defense refused to support the production of the film due to its depiction of American war crimes, claiming the script was "rife with unrealistic and highly unfavorable depictions of the American soldier" for its depiction of the murder and rape of Vietnamese civilians by American soldiers, the attempted murder of one US soldier by another, drug abuse and portraying the majority of American soldiers as "illiterate delinquents."
+The film was also accused of perpetuating racist stereotypes of African-American soldiers.

 De Laurentiis secured financing for Platoon, but he struggled to find a distributor.
 Because De Laurentiis had already spent money sending Stone to the Philippines to scout for locations, he decided to keep control of the film's script until he was repaid.
 Then Stone's script for what would become Salvador was passed to John Daly of British production company Hemdale.
 Once again, this was a project that Stone had struggled to secure financing for, but Daly loved the script and was prepared to finance both Salvador and Platoon.
 Stone shot Salvador first, before turning his attention to Platoon.